temando/remark-openapi/README.md

 A [remark](https://github.com/wooorm/remark) plugin that converts a link to a local or remote open api spec into a table with summary of all paths.

+This project is inspired by [remark-swagger](https://github.com/yoshuawuyts/remark-swagger).
+It borrows some code in table generation from [remark-swagger](https://github.com/yoshuawuyts/remark-swagger).

 ## Installation

 ```sh